MMosley502/LEGUP/Light-Up-Rules.md

 # Rules
 ### Here are the direct rules of the puzzle

-1) Light bulbs light up ALL tiles on its row and column unless blocked by a black tile.
+1) Light bulbs light Up ALL tiles on its row and column unless blocked by a black tile.

 2) Light bulbs cannot shine lights on each other